nginx/unit-docs/source/community.rst

 Please review the `Contributing Guidelines <https://github.com/nginx/unit/blob/master/CONTRIBUTING.md>`_ before submitting your pull request.

-You can also ask questions and discuss your suggestions for Unit:
+You can also ask questions and discuss your suggestions for Unit by:

 - Visiting the `Discussions section <https://github.com/nginx/unit/discussions>`_
   of the Unit repo.